 Price: The entry to the park is free but the rides are chargeable either by paying for each ride or pay for all rides at once.

-5. Sydney Opera House: Enjoy some concerts
+5. Sydney Opera House: Enjoy Some Concerts

 Sydney Opera house has been a world famous landmark for not only Sydney but Australia as well.
 If you do not visit Sydney Opera house then your visit to Sydney would remain flawed.
 The Opera house hosts around 1600 concerts every year.
 The tours are conducted in several languages.
 If you are lucky enough you might as well witness a rehearsal, in progress, inside the theatres during the Opera house tour.
 Get the tickets, grab your seat under the sky high ceilings and watch the world class theatre performance live!
 You could later on hit to the pubs in Sydney for drinking with friends.

 Price: $37 for adults, $20 for children.